- About EFC

 How are substitutes supported at EFC?

 We treat substitute teachers like we treat our teachers – as invaluable members of our team.
 Substitutes are provided quality lesson plans, regular check-ins by school leadership, and support as needed by grade-level leads.
-Long-term substitutes are treated as part of the faculty, and new long-term substitutes are treated as new teachers receiving intensive coaching, a grade-level mentor teacher, and additional release time to observe other teachers.
+Long-term substitutes are treated as part of the faculty, and new long-term substitutes are treated as new teachers receiving intensive coaching and additional release time to observe other teachers.

 What are the professional growth opportunities for substitute teachers?